Suhmedoh/themer.edit/README.md

 # themer.edit
 edited version of https://github.com/coleifer 's themer

-Thank you coleifer for letting use use your code for the base;
+Thank you coleifer for letting us use your code for the base;
 Thanks jimble from #rice for helping with the symbolic linking;

 #HEAVY work in progress.
 Don't expect anything to work yet, you can try if you want to though.

 this will serve as a guide for how to use themer.edit